CrowdHailer/just-job/README.md

 3. Create a repository of todo lists
 This is necessary as to pass a todolist to create a task it must be possible to have an empty todo.

+At this point the todo_lists driving all developments from the interactor level down seams heavy handed.
+Feature development is best driven from this level but certain features must be present on the domain objects and you do not always need a usecase to see this.
+So carrying on at the unit test level

+4. Todo list names must be unique in the repository. throw an error if adding the same name twice.

 ## Install